M-arcus/cloudron-docs/knowledgebase/docs/apps/wordpress-unmanaged.md

 ## Plugins

-Cloudron does not support plugins that modify the code.
-Code is read-only and immutable.
-This property is essential for Cloudron to update apps correctly.

-Use the [WordPress (unmanaged) app](/documentation/apps/wordpress-unmanaged) as an alternative to install plugins that modify the code.
+Unlike the [Managed WordPress app](/documentation/apps/wordpress), you can install plugins that modify the code.

-A list of plugins known to not work can be found [here](https://git.cloudron.io/cloudron/wordpress-app/issues?label_name%5B%5D=plugin).

 ## Performance